Quansight/Quansight-website/apps/labs/posts/multi-dimensional-sparse-arrays.md

 ## What are Sparse Arrays?

-A sparse array is one where most of the values are zero. hese naturally arise in many applications, making it possible to efficiently work with large datasets as we don't need to explicitly storing all of the zeros.
+A sparse array is one where most of the values are zero.
+These naturally arise in many applications, making it possible to efficiently work with large datasets as we don't need to explicitly storing all of the zeros.
 The two-dimensional version, known as sparse matrices, has been well-developed over the years.
 Sparse matrices can be stored in various formats, such as COO (COOrdinate), CSR (Compressed Sparse Row), CSC (Compressed Sparse Column), DOK (Dictionary Of Keys), LIL (List of Lists), DIA (DIAgonal), and BSR (Block Sparse Row).
 The CSR format allows for extremely fast arithmetic and vector operations, however due to how it stores the arrays, it’s more complex to extend to n-dimensions.
 In contrast, the COOrdinate format facilitates very fast conversion to and from CSR, and its simpler structure is more intuitive for extending to n-dimensions.
 Essentially, the COO format (for 1D and 2D) stores the non-zero data and the coordinates of that data using three arrays – `data`, `row`, and `col`.
 When extended to n-D, we instead represent it using a `data` array and a tuple of n arrays, where each array, `a_1, …, a_i, …, a_n`, stores the indices for the i-th dimension.